omenlog/binaryTrees/README.md

-the value.Search in the tree can be done using the following functions `contain`,`find`,the first return a boolean to tell if the tree contain he value and the latter return the node with the value specified or `undefined` if the tree not contain the value.Examples:
+the value.Search in the tree can be done using the following functions `contain`,`find`,the first return a boolean to tell if the tree contain he value and the latter return the node with the value specified or `undefined` if the tree not contain the value, if any of this functions is called without any argument then and error is throw.Examples:

 ```js
 const newTree = createBST(1, 3, 5, 7, 9, 2, 4, 6, 8, 10);